 Jenny Hoang, MD, MBBS :: David Brizel, MD :: Walter Lee, MD, MHS :: Ramon Esclamado, MD :: Yvonne Mowery, MD, PhD :: Jonathan Cohen, MD :: Jennifer Choe, MD, PhD :: Daniel Rocke, MD, JD :: Jennifer Tenhover, NP :: Russel Kahmke, MD :: Danielle Range, MD :: John Hillson, RN :: Liana Puscas, MD, MHS

-Duke investigators are leading the effort to use functional metabloic imaging to better determine progrnosis and to predict the outcome of a planned course of treatment.
-They are conducting clinical trials that use both a specialized type of MRI scan called dynamic contrast enhanced (DCE) MRI to measure tumor blood flow and blood vessel function and PET scanning to measure tumor glucose metabolism.
-The scans are performed before and during treatment to determine the effects of therapy on these functions and their relationships to the success of treatment.
+Duke radiation oncologists are leading the effort to use functional metabolic imaging to better determine prognosis, to predict the outcome of a planned course of treatment, and to personalize overall treatment strategies .
+They are studying the use of CT and PET scans before and early in the course of treatment to determine if changes can be used to adjust treatment to reduce side effects.
 This information will help to personalize treatment for individuals.

 Improved Surgical Outcomes

 Duke head and neck surgeons use transoral robotic surgery for the treatment of select tonsil, tongue, and larynx cancers.
 This technique allows resection of these cancers without the need for large deforming surgical procedures and with a greater chance of preserving speech, swallowing and breathing functions.